libretime/libretime/docs/manual/secure-login-with-ssl/index.md

-To increase the security of your server, you can enable encrypted access to the Libretime administration interface, and direct your users towards this more secure login page.
+To increase the security of your server, you can enable encrypted access to the LibreTime administration interface, and direct your users towards this more secure login page.
 The main advantage of using this encryption is that your remote users' login names and passwords are not sent in plain text across the public Internet or untrusted local networks, such as shared Wi-Fi access points.

 The padlock icon in a web browser's address bar depends on the browser's recognition of an encryption certificate.
-Because the users of your Libretime server will often be known to you personally, it is feasible to use a self-signed certificate for this purpose.
+Because the users of your LibreTime server will often be known to you personally, it is feasible to use a self-signed certificate for this purpose.
 Alternatively, you can pay a Certificate Authority to sign the certificate for you.
-Libretime Pro servers are pre-configured with a certificate signed by a Certificate Authority which is automatically recognised by all popular browsers.
+LibreTime Pro servers are pre-configured with a certificate signed by a Certificate Authority which is automatically recognised by all popular browsers.

 Deploying a self-signed certificate
 -----------------------------------